numselli/ProtoBot/README.md

 </div>

-The following steps will help you get ProtoBot up and running on your computer.
+The following steps will help you get Lexi up and running on your computer.

 We support **Linux** and **macOS 11 or greater**.
 Any Windows/OSX bugs will be treated with LOW PRIORITY, and we will not consider adding install/start scripts in Batch any time in the future.
 WSL is supported and recommended if you are to host using Windows, and we suggest using PM2 for process management.

 ### CONSIDER THE FOLLOWING BEFORE CONTINUING WITH THE INSTALLATION!

-ProtoBot is a public Discord bot because we wanted to enforce open-source ruling and allow for the growth of the community.
+Lexi is a public Discord bot because we wanted to enforce open-source ruling and allow for the growth of the community.

 One of the things we have considered is people forking off on their own, and not contributing to the project.
 If you have something you'd like to see added to the project, please consider contributing to the project, instead of self-hosting.

-Plus, ProtoBot relies on plenty of external services to function.
-Self-Hosting of ProtoBot is not endorsed!
+Plus, Lexi relies on plenty of external services to function.
+Self-Hosting of Lexi is not endorsed!

 ### 1. Install Prerequisites